 My research interest lies in Behavioral Economics, Applied Econometrics, Program Evaluation, Environmental and Resource Economics, and Development Economics.
 I am currently involved in multiple experiments using laboratory type, randomized controlled field experiment (RCT), and natural experiment set up.

-I am currently working on several projects in collaboration with colleagues from Monash University, Michigan State University (MSU), University of California, Berkeley and St. Louis University (SLU) on topics such as technology adoption, climate change and child nutrition, social norm and household energy consumption, and efficacy of genetically modified (biotech) crops in combating food insecurity.
+I am currently working on several projects on topics such as technology adoption, climate change and child nutrition, social norm and household energy conservation, and efficacy of genetically modified (biotech) crops in combating food insecurity.
 I have presented in about 15 seminars, conferences, and workshops in areas of my expertise at home and abroad.

 My computer skills include R, Stata, Eviews, Matlab (familiar), LaTex, MS Office.

 I can be reached at the following email address: email@example.com